drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-25  7:33_ Matt Glassman at https://mattglassman.substack.com/p/moderation-has-multiple-dimension talks about some recent writing on how some people lack mental imagery, so called aphantasia.
+He calls such differences perhaps a big unknown unknown.

+Awareness of imagery differences is not new, no?
+Do these people hear, but see nothing, when they dream?

+I see mental images, memories of places/people sometimes.
+They're not vivid.
+But when imagining things not evident, the thoughts are words. #imagery 1/2

 _11-24 16:55_ Intention is also a wishy-washy notion.

 A: Don't you think you should use public transport?